cjsauer/genetic-sandbox/README.md

 ```

 This command will lint all the source files using [eslint](http://eslint.org/),
-and then spit out a lovely nyan cat test report with coverage statistics.
+and then spit out a mocha test report.

+You can also run `npm run coverage` to get an istanbul test coverage report.

 ### Docs